Family Educational Rights and Privacy Act

 The Family Educational Rights and Privacy Act (FERPA) of 1974, as amended, provides students access to information about themselves, permits students to challenge such information about themselves and limits the release of such information about students without the student’s explicit written consent.

 LCCC is committed to this Act in its entirety.
 Procedural guidelines are available in appropriate College publications and questions regarding procedures may be directed to the Records office.

 A student’s record, with certain exceptions including directory information (see below), will not be released without prior written consent of the student.
 A student has the right to review and question the content of her/his educational record within a reasonable time (45 days) after making a written request for such a review.
 If there are any questions as to the accuracy or appropriateness of the record that cannot be resolved informally, an opportunity for a hearing on the matter will be provided.

 LCCC will disclose information from a student’s educational records only with the written consent of the student, except:

-In addition, the following information is considered releasable always: previous dates of attendance, degrees and awards received (to include honors), previous educational agencies or institutions attended.
+In addition, the following information is always considered releasable: previous dates of attendance, degrees and awards received (to include honors), previous educational agencies or institutions attended.
 Any questions regarding FERPA or student records should be directed to the Records office.

-LCCC retains the official academic record (transcript) of enrollment and credit earned at LCCC for one hundred (100) years after the student’s last enrollment at LCCC.
+LCCC retains the official academic record (transcript) of enrollment and credit earned at LCCC for 100 years after the student’s last enrollment at LCCC.
 Three years following any term of enrollment, the student’s transcript is the final, indisputable record of academic achievement.